If you would like to exhibit your artwork or collectibles at the library, please contact Dale Bliex at 1 (631) 665-4350.

 Copiers are located in the front lobby and on the second floor near the reference desk.
 Copies are 10¢ per page.
 The machine takes coins and/or bills.

-A fax machine is located in the front lobby, and accepts credit cards, debit cards, or check cards.
+A fax machine is located at the Circulation Desk in the front lobby.
 For domestic faxes: the first page is $1.50 and each additional page is $1.00.
-Please note that we cannot accept incoming faxes with this service.
+Please note that payment must be made in cash; we do not accept credit/debit cards at this time.
+We also cannot accept incoming faxes with this service on your behalf or otherwise.

 Computers, Printers & Scanner